TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 1 - Overview/1.1.7-service-level-agreement/_index.md

 You notice the problem already?

 It is hard to explain the delta or gaps between the class of services.
 Why is Silver 3x the value if it is only half the price?
-Shouldn’t it be proportionate?
+Shouldn't it be proportionate?

 There is a 2nd problem.
 If you set _different_ standards, it is possible that Silver will perform better than Gold, because it has lower standard.
 This can create confusion.